-Unsuitable construction material, including excavated bedrock, will be relocated to a dedicated storage area within the future reservoir footprint.
+Unsuitable construction material, including excavated bedrock, will be relocated to adedicated storage area within the future reservoir footprint.
 Where applicable, bedrock storage areas will be isolated from the river with perimeter dykes designed to withstand erosion by wave action and river currents.

-To limit infiltration and leachate, the bedrock materials placed in permanent storage areas will be encapsulated with low permeability natural materials or covered with neutral natural materials available on site.
+To limit infiltration and leachate, the bedrock materials placed in permanent storage areas will, when placement is finished, be encapsulated with low permeability materials or covered with neutral natural or synthetic cover layers.
 Materials placed within the reservoir footprint will be permanently submerged in the reservoir, which will inhibit ARD and ML production.